haagahelia/swp22s-frontend/README.md

 4. Please make sure backend has connected to database and running.
 See the backend docs link: https://github.com/haagahelia/swp22s-backend

-This is a test! this is a test 2

 5. npm start

 ## Available Scripts